PHPWord

 Answer:

-connects the brain to the body
+It connects the brain to the body via nerves.

-It controls
+It controls reflex actions.

-Acts as a
+Acts as a pathway for nerve impulses.

 Explain synapse and its role in nerve impulse transmission.